Thorin

 2.3 Prior Art: MaiaChess Browser Implementation

 This confirmed the technical path: ONNX conversion via lc0 leela2onnxonnxruntime-webchess.js for board logic.
-Hunter had already fine-tuned his own Maia model (hunter-chessbot project), so he knew the ONNX conversion pipeline worked.
+I had already fine-tuned my own Maia model (hunter-chessbot project), so I knew the ONNX conversion pipeline worked.

 2.4 The 676-Line Implementation Spec